 media: 15144995 caption: do not use related:

 text: The 2011 drama-mystery might not be as blatantly anti-abortion as some others, but the producers enlisted Norma McCorvey (the Jane Roe of Roe v.
 Wade fame) to play a character who's critical of a woman who's contemplating an abortion.

 "Our movie has people talking not about whether abortion should be legal or illegal, but about something that we should all be able to agree on: Every abortion performed means that something is lost," writer-director Peter Mackenzie told the Hollywood Reporter earlier this year.

 "Doonby" includes actors John Schneider, Ernie Hudson and Martin Sheen's brother, Joe Estevez, as a gynecologist.

-The 2011 film, available on DVD and the Internet, compares abortion in America to the Holocaust, prompting the Anti-Defamation League to deride it last month as "cynical and perverse," and "one of the most offensive and outrageous abuses of the memory of the Holocaust we have seen in years."
+text: The 2011 film, available on DVD and the Internet, compares abortion in America to the Holocaust, prompting the Anti-Defamation League to deride it last month as "cynical and perverse," and "one of the most offensive and outrageous abuses of the memory of the Holocaust we have seen in years."

 Filmmaker-evangelist Ray Comfort reportedly said that companies have denied his request to promote "180" on billboards in Southern California.

 "They have the right to refuse, but I think their refusal hasn't been well thought out," he told the Christian Post.
 "These are the same companies that advertise atheists' mockery of God and the Bible, promote strip clubs and porn conventions."

 text: "Gates of Hell" depicts a time in the future when the government has outlawed abortion because black terrorists are murdering doctors who perform abortions as revenge for their perceived efforts to commit to "black genocide."